lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 ![05-Fig 14](update-images/05_annotating-images_fig14.png)
 **Figure 14.** Navigating All Annotations in the **List** Panel

-You can click the source or target thumbnail in **List** panel to locate the anntation in the image.
+You can click the source or target thumbnail in **List** panel to locate the annotation in the image.

 ![05-Fig 15](update-images/05_annotating-images_fig15.png)
-**Figure 15.** Locating the Annotation in the Image for the Sourse Entity in the Selected Relationship "close_to"
+**Figure 15.** Locating the Annotation in the Image for the Source Entity in the Selected Relationship "close_to"

 You can click the pencil icon to modify the relationship type or delete it.